Eduzorkamsi/healthcare/README.md

 # healthcare
 a health care app for making appointments and monitoring patient stats and hospital data

+This project is live at : https://myhealthcare.netlify.app/ (still a new project and heavily under construction but i want to give your imagination something to feast on)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).